Hlinbit/hBook/rust_learn/Functional_Programming.md

 ## Closure Type Inference and Annotation

+There are more differences between functions and closures.
+Closures don’t usually require you to annotate the types of the parameters or the return value like fn functions do.
+Type annotations are required on functions because the types are part of an explicit interface exposed to your users.

 Closures don’t usually require you to annotate the types of the parameters or the return value like fn functions do.
 Type annotations are required on functions because the types are part of an explicit interface exposed to your users.